ferrets6/dynamic-dns/README.md

 # dynamic-dns

-CLI and API for dynamic DNS configuration on Cloudflare, Namecheap or even Netlify and Vercel.
+> API and CLI to dynamically update your DNS for Cloudflare, Namecheap, Netlify, Vercel, and more.

+## Development

-## Warning: Project under development !
+**This project is still under development !
+Please wait until the v1.0.0 release.**

-### Updates

-- 01/09/2021: *Really* started this project.
-The development process will be slow because I'm going back to school on 02/09.

 ## Installation

-You can install this module globally or for a specific project.
+You can install this module **globally** or **in a specific project**.

 ### Install globally

 ```bash
 # With Yarn
 yarn global add dynamic-dns

 # With NPM
 npm install --global dynamic-dns
 ```